mikhailsidorov/Natours/README.md

 # Natours
-ADVANCED CSS AND SASS course by Jonas Schmedtmann.
+Advanced CSS and SASS course by Jonas Schmedtmann.